 Everyone’s financial situation is unique.
 Some may start saving for retirement early on, while others have had to play catch up after a late start.
-One thing that everyone should do, however, is diversify the types of accounts you’re saving your money into (taxable, tax-advantaged and tax-free) so you can maximize your tax situation in the future, says Klein.
+One thing that everyone should do, says Klein, is to diversify the types of accounts you’re saving your money into so you can maximize your tax situation in the future.

 Here are three buckets to consider when saving for retirement.